-Gabriel Sheikh will pitch the business he’s called Presistant, a sophisticated self-improvement app for those looking to enhance their presentation skills.
+Gabriel’s business concept is for Presistant, a sophisticated self-improvement app for those looking to enhance their presentation skills.
 By using a mobile phone’s existing features and the app’s software, anyone can measure their skills and improve as a presenter.
 Gabriel took first place in the Chicago Metro Youth Entrepreneurship Challenge on May 21, 2019, securing his spot in the national competition.

 These students began their journey to Nationals during the 2018-2019 school year, when they first presented their business plans and pitches in the NFTE/Corporate Experience class, taught by Angela Miceli.
-After competing against their classmates and then students from across the Chicago metro area in regionals, they’re advancing to the national quarterfinals and semifinals where they will once again be presenting their businesses to judging panels.
-Thirty-seven students presenting 28 different business plans are heading to New York.
+After competing against their classmates and then students from across the Chicago metro area in regionals, they advanced to the national quarterfinals and semifinals where they once again presented their businesses to judging panels.

 Beyond the competition, participating in this process has also helped prepare both Gabriel and Aaron for their future college and career experiences.
 This past summer, Gabriel was one of five Holy Trinity students awarded a paid internship through Northwestern Feinberg School of Medicine’s GoKidney SciHigh program.
 Through Holy Trinity’s Friends for a Future program, Aaron interviewed for and was awarded a paid internship at Ryan Specialty Group.